If you are considering commissioning 2 photographers to shoot your wedding, you’re not alone!

 - When hiring a photographer or booking a second shooter, make sure that both of the photographers are professional photographers.
 They should be equally as good and have a similar level of experience.
 It sounds obvious, but don’t make the mistake of assuming that this will be the case.
-Sometimes a photographer will offer a “second photographer” but just bring along their wife, sister, son etc and call them a second shooter.
+Sometimes a photographer will offer a “second photographer” but just bring along their wife, sister, son, boyfriend etc and call them a second shooter.
 Every-single-day on wedding photography groups there are photographers offering the opportunity for other “photographers” to work for them for free to gain experience.
 This is not what a second shooter should be.
 There’s no sense in having 2 photographers if you’re really getting just 1 and an un invited guest with a camera.

 - Price.
 Hiring 2 photographers is likely to be more costly than just having 1.
 Again it seems obvious, but it’s something many people don’t think of.
 There are 2 people who need to be paid, so costs increase.
 Using a photography team who are also a couple may be cheaper over all.
 The reason for this is because a husband and wife type team are more likely to share the same set of expenses, household bills etc. Therefore there wont be two different businesses to sustain to cover in the overall fee.
 A lone photographer who looks to hire a second photographer will need to cover their own expenses and then pay someone else too.

 - Always remember that having 1 good photographer is far, far better than having 2 mediocre ones.
 Invest as much as you possibly can in your wedding photography and see what you can realistically obtain for that amount.
 If it will only buy you 1 good photographer, go with that.
 There’s no point having 2 sets of rubbish pictures when you could have had 1 good set.